Experience Makes All The Difference

 4. Gather Key Evidence Before Filing for Divorce

 There may be moments leading up to a divorce where you want to walk out the door and never look back.
 However, it is best to remain patient under the same roof as your spouse and gather specific financial evidence before the split.
 You will want to be as prepared and knowledgeable as possible about the financial situation of your marriage.
-Make copies of tax returns, account statements, credit card statement, etc. Preparation is key.
+Make copies of tax returns, account statements, credit card statements, etc.

 5. Get Property Valued Before You Part Ways